IVNXPTRV/inception/README.md

 | **Ease of Use**    | More complex (file refs in yml)    | Simple (env_file in compose)    |
 | **Use Case**       | Production (sensitive data)        | Development (quick prototyping) |

-Docker Secrets are used here for all passwords (mysql_*, wp_*_password) via files in srcs/secrets/, mounted in compose.yml and read in init scripts (e.g., cat /run/secrets/...).
+Docker Secrets are used here for all passwords (db_**_password, wp_*_password, certificate.key) via files in ./srcs/secrets/, mounted in docker-compose.yml and read in init scripts (e.g., cat /run/secrets/...).
 Environment variables via .env are limited to non-sensitive data (e.g., DOMAIN_NAME).
 Secrets are ignored in .gitignore for security.

 #### Docker Network vs Host Network
 | Aspect              | Docker Network (bridge)            | Host Network                    |